-The Konstanz Summer School on Internet-based Data Collection has now succesfully completed its 6th iteration! 😍 Our team was happy to welcome a number of students from other universities as well as different countries from inside and outside of Europe.
+The Konstanz biannual Summer School on Internet-based Data Collection has now succesfully completed its 6th iteration! 😍 Our team was happy to welcome about fourty students from Bachelor to postdoctoral levels from Konstanz and many other universities as well as different countries from inside and outside of Europe.
+Two participants came from as far as California!

-Like in the previous years, our instructors gave their all to provide participants with cutting-edge insights from currrent research and our orga team made sure that everything ran smoothly behind the scences.
-We wish to thank Mario Callegaro and Michael Birnbaum for coming in as external experts. 💐From Konstanz, Ulf-Dietrich Reips and Yury Shevchenko shared their experience and expertise in online and mobile research with a cameo sesssion from Anni Tave Overlander. 💻📱The international office’s own Johannes Dingler gave a wonderful introduction about the university.
+Like in the previous years, our instructors gave their all to provide participants with essentials, lessons and updates on ever-changing trends from 30 years of iScience and cutting-edge insights from current research.
+Our orga team made sure that everything ran smoothly behind the scences.
+We wish to thank Michael Birnbaum (California) and Mario Callegaro (UK) for coming in as international instructors and experts. 💐 From Konstanz, Ulf-Dietrich Reips and Yury Shevchenko shared their experience and expertise in online and mobile research with a cameo session from Anni Tave Overlander. 💻📱The international office’s director Johannes Dingler gave a wonderful introduction about the university.

-We also greatly appreciate our secretary Silke Bengel for her organizational efforts and our student assistants Anne Landenberger, Lea Spajic, Deniz Ertan and Bruce Putz for making sure people knew where to go, what to and always had a coffee to do it!
+We also greatly appreciate our secretary Silke Bengel for her organizational efforts and our student assistants Anne Landenberger, Bruce Putz, Deniz Ertan, and Lea Spajic for making sure people knew where to go, how to go there, and always had a coffee to do it!
 They say it takes a village – in this case it takes a great team. 🫰🏾

 Lastly, a huge thanks goes to our participants for all their enthusiasm, great questions and thirst for knowledge.
 We had a great time last week and we hope everyone else did, too!
-You can find more impressions on Instagram @isciencegroup and below here as well!
+You can find more impressions on Instagram @isciencegroup , Facebook etc. and below here as well!

 Maria Rosa Miccoli started her Ph.D. with the iscience group in 2020 and has been a valued member of the team ever since.
 We are therefore incredibly proud to call her Dr. Miccoli as of July 2025!